 - Jean Monnet

 You are welcome to contact Erasmus+ National Office Georgia for more information on country’s education system, on local HEIs and for partner search.
-Our office offers a partner search service to European institutions wishing to collaborate with Georgian colleagues: we can assist you in identifying and contacting relevant Georgian HEIs.
-Please contact us on email@example.com.
+Please find attached list of Georgian HEIs with contact persons, PIC codes, websites and other relevant information.
+You may contact HEIs directly or write to us on firstname.lastname@example.org - our office offers a partner search service to European institutions wishing to collaborate with Georgian colleagues.

 N.B.
 Erasmus Charter for Higher Education/ECHE is not obligatory for partner country universities.

 Georgia is a state in the Caucasus region of Eurasia.
 Situated at the juncture of Eastern Europe and Western Asia, it is bounded to the west by the Black Sea, to the north by Russia, to the south by Turkey and Armenia, and to the east by Azerbaijan.